ms-bemartins/Publish-an-Angular-app-with-Azure-Static-Web-Apps-using-DevOps/README.md

 zone_pivot_groups: devops
 ---

-# Step-by-step: Publish and Angular App with Azure Static Web Apps using DevOps.
+# Step-by-step: Publish and Angular App with Azure Static Web Apps using DevOps

 Azure Static Web Apps publishes a website to a production environment by building apps from an Azure DevOps or GitHub repository.
 In this step-by-step guide, you will deploy a web application to Azure Static Web apps using DevOps.